kizu/kizu.ru/_posts/en/issues/2013-04-19-markdowning-yaml.md

 # Markdowning YAML for Jekyll

-While I'm struggling to write a lengthy article, here is a small one, on a few Jekyll tricks I use.
+While I’m struggling to write a lengthy article, here is a small one, on a little Jekyll trick I use.

-The first one is on how to mark up YAML prologue in a _readable_ matter.
-Well, not readable actually, but renderable by markdown.
+In Jekyll you need to use YAML front matter to add any metadata to the post or page.
+Actually, Jekyll “sees” only those files that have the YAML front matter, so it is a somewhat important thing.

-Why would I need this?
-I though it would be cool if the .md file looked nice on GitHub.
-Right now if you'd just write YAML in a simple way, like this:
+Most of the time this front matter would look like this:

     ---
     layout: docs